Exotic Shorthair Cat Grooming

 Exotic Shorthairs have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Exotic Shorthair's coat healthy and help you bond with your cat.

-With a typical weight of 7-12 lbs and lifespan of 8-15 yrs, the Exotic Shorthair requires thoughtful care tailored to their specific breed characteristics.
+Exotic Shorthair adults typically weigh 7-12 lbs and live 8-15 yrs; the practical breed-specific considerations are the kind worth knowing going in, not figuring out later.
 What makes the Exotic Shorthair remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Brushing & Coat Care